awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-migrate-user.md

 **finalUserStatus**
 During sign\-in, this attribute can be set to `CONFIRMED`, or not set, to auto\-confirm your users and allow them to sign\-in with their previous passwords\.
 This is the simplest experience for the user\.
 If this attribute is set to RESET\_REQUIRED, the user is required to change his or her password immediately after migration at the time of sign\-in, and your client app needs to handle the `PasswordResetRequiredException` during the authentication flow\.
-The password policy for the new user pool should not be stronger than the password policy from your existing user directory\.
+The password strength policy that is configured for the user pool will not be enforced during migration using Lambda trigger\.
+If the password doesn't meet the configured password policy, it will still be accepted to allow user migration to continue\.
+To enforce password strength policy and reject passwords that don't meet the policy, validate the password strength in your code\.
+Then set finalUserStatus to RESET\_REQUIRED if the password doesn't meet the policy\.

 **messageAction**
 This attribute can be set to "SUPPRESS" to suppress the welcome message usually sent by Amazon Cognito to new users\.
 If this attribute is not returned, the welcome message will be sent\.